-As of December 31, 2016 and 2015, we had separate account assets, related to variable annuity and variable life contracts with account values totaling \$3.37 billion and \$3.64 billion, respectively.
+As of December 31, 2017 and 2016, we had separate account assets, related to variable annuity and variable life contracts with account values totaling \$3.42 billion and \$3.37 billion, respectively.
 Equity risk exists for contract charges based on separate account balances and guarantees for death and/or income benefits provided by our variable products.
 In 2006, we disposed of substantially all of the variable annuity business through reinsurance agreements with The Prudential Insurance Company of America, a subsidiary of Prudential Financial Inc. and therefore mitigated this aspect of our risk.
 Equity risk for our variable life business relates to contract charges and policyholder benefits.
-Total variable life contract charges for both 2016 and 2015 were \$40 million.
-Separate account liabilities related to variable life contracts were \$66 million and \$69 million as of December 31, 2016 and 2015, respectively.
+Total direct and assumed variable life contract charges for 2017 and 2016 were \$41 million and \$40 million, respectively.
+Separate account liabilities related to variable life contracts were \$70 million and \$66 million as of December 31, 2017 and 2016, respectively.

-As of December 31, 2016 and 2015 we had \$1.80 billion and \$1.81 billion, respectively, in equity-indexed life and annuity liabilities that provide customers with interest crediting rates based on the performance of the S&P 500.
+As of December 31, 2017 and 2016, we had \$1.81 billion and \$1.80 billion, respectively, in equity-indexed life and annuity liabilities that provide customers with interest crediting rates based on the performance of the S&P 500.
 We hedge the majority of the risk associated with these liabilities using equity-indexed options and futures and eurodollar futures, maintaining risk within specified value-at-risk limits.

 Foreign currency exchange rate risk is the risk that we will incur economic losses due to adverse changes in foreign currency exchange rates.
 This risk primarily arises from our foreign equity investments, including common stocks and limited partnership interests.
-We also have investments in certain fixed income securities that are denominated in foreign currencies and derivatives are used to hedge approximately 93% of this foreign currency risk.
-As of December 31, 2016, we had \$671 million in foreign currency denominated equity investments and \$6 million in unhedged non-dollar fixed income securities.
-As of December 31, 2015, we had \$694 million in foreign currency denominated equity investments.
+We also have investments in certain fixed income securities that are denominated in foreign currencies.
+Derivatives are used to hedge approximately 67% of this foreign currency risk.
+As of December 31, 2017, we had \$766 million in foreign currency denominated equity investments and \$9 million in unhedged non-U.S. dollar fixed income securities.
+As of December 31, 2016, we had \$671 million in foreign currency denominated equity investments and \$6 million in unhedged non-U.S. dollar fixed income securities.

-Based upon the information and assumptions used as of December 31, 2016, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$68 million, compared with an estimated \$69 million decrease as of December 31, 2015.
+Based upon the information and assumptions used as of December 31, 2017, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$74 million, compared with an estimated \$68 million decrease as of December 31, 2016.
 The selection of a 10% immediate decrease in all currency exchange rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.